Anita-Mutemi/my-website/README.md

 ## Technologies Used

-The portfolio website is built using custom HTML and CSS.
+The portfolio website is built using custom HTML, JavaScript and CSS.
 The following languages and tools were used:

 - HTML5
 - CSS3
+- Java Script
 - VS Code
 - Git